 The full-time Master of Applied Computing (MAC) program can be completed in four to five terms, depending on whether or not you pursue the co-op or thesis option.
-The part-time program allows you to take one to two courses per term and complete your degree in four to six terms.
+The part-time program allows you to take one to two courses per term and complete your degree in five to six terms.

 Students who select the Cooperative Education Option will complete a total of six courses plus an eight-month paid cooperative education component in terms 3 and 4.